Draft 2017 TIP

 - Sent to major public libraries throughout the Bay Area upon request

-A public hearing to receive testimony on the Draft 2017 TIP and Draft Transportation-Air Quality Conformity Analysis is scheduled to take place during MTC’s Programming & Allocations Committee meeting on Wednesday, July 13, 2016, at 9:40 a.m., or immediately following MTC’s Administration Committee meeting, whichever occurs later, at 375 Beale Street, San Francisco.
+A public hearing to receive testimony on the Draft 2017 TIP and Draft Transportation-Air Quality Conformity Analysis was held during MTC’s Programming & Allocations Committee meeting on Wednesday, July 13, 2016, at 9:40 a.m. at 375 Beale Street, San Francisco.

 The TIP lists the near-term transportation projects, programs and investment priorities of the region’s surface transportation system that have a federal interest — meaning projects or programs for which federal funds or actions by federal agencies are anticipated — along with locally and state-funded projects that are regionally significant.
 A regionally significant project, generally large scale, changes travel patterns over a relatively large geographic area.
 The TIP signifies the start of implementation of the programs and policies approved in the Bay Area’s long-range transportation plan.
 It does this by identifying specific projects over a four-year timeframe that will help move the region toward its transportation vision.
 Locally funded transit operations and pavement maintenance are generally not included in the TIP.